BIRDSgroup/InterTissueDC/run_code.md

 Details can also be found at session_info.txt.

-## Install and load required packages

-Go to src/main/scripts/libraries.R.
-Change working directory in line 3.

-Soruce the script to install, and load all the necessary packages.

 ## run find_DC.R

 The find_dc code identifies the significantly correlated edges, and significantly differentially correlated edges across brain tissues/regions.